neelmitra/avsmqtt/instructions/lab5.md

 ## B. Audit device configurations

-1. Navigate to the [AWS IoT Console](https://console.aws.amazon.com/iot/) home page and click on Manage (on the left pane) -> Defend -> Settings
+1. Navigate to the [AWS IoT Console](https://console.aws.amazon.com/iot/) home page and click Defend (on the left pane) -> Settings

     a.
 Check the audit "IoT policies overly permissive" is enabled (on the right pane).